jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

       Given Z, then X does Y

-* Be careful with using uncertain language in the docstring and follow the mantra "Explicit is better than implicit" (`PEP20
+* Be cautious when using any uncertain language in the docstring and follow the mantra "Explicit is better than implicit" (`PEP20
   <https://www.python.org/dev/peps/pep-0020/>`_)